jnozzi/cocoadev.com/markdown/ServingTheNetworkDirectory.md

 Well,     /Network is (sort of) just an ordinary directory, which you can put static mounts into.
 It's only sort of ordinary, because the automounter does certain special things there.
 For example, it automatically creates the "Servers" subdirectory and populates it with links to any mounted servers.
 But in general you can set up a machine to mount certain server volumes there automatically.

 I've only done it with NFS, so that's what I'll discuss here.
 The reason NFS is useful is because things in     /Network are only mounted once, at startup.
-So it helps that NFS obeys the Unix permissions model... you can simply mount it once and each user will have appropriate permissions based on their General/UIDs.
+So it helps that NFS obeys the Unix permissions model... you can simply mount it once and each user will have appropriate permissions based on their UIDs.

 These instructions are fairly straightforward for anyone who's ever done server admin work before.
 If that doesn't describe you, you might want to reconsider doing this ... is it really worth it to you?
 As usual, there is a small amount of risk if something goes wrong, or if you (or I) make a typo.
 I believe these instructions to work and I've tried to make them difficult to screw up, but try them at your own risk.

 You'll need two things:

 *An NFS server.
-This does not need to be a General/MacOSXServer, or even a General/MacOSX machine... you simply need anything that can serve NFS volumes.
+This does not need to be a MacOSXServer, or even a MacOSX machine... you simply need anything that can serve NFS volumes.
 Set up a directory with applications in it, and export it via NFS.

-If you choose to make it a General/MacOSX machine, here's a template for what you might do on the server to set up an export.
+If you choose to make it a MacOSX machine, here's a template for what you might do on the server to set up an export.

 % echo "/Volumes/Share/Applications  -maproot=root -network=10.0.1.0 -mask=255.255.255.0"